DataGrid AI

 1. If a user's role has the "DataGrid On-Demand" permission turned on, then DataGrid pins will appear within 300m of that user's current physical location.

-2. The user will see DataGrid pins on homes inside of areas the user is assigned to.
+2. Users will also view/access DataGrid pins on homes inside of areas the user is assigned to.

-• To draw an area on the mobile app, select the "Lasso Tool" in the SalesHub section.
+• To draw and assign an area from the mobile app, select the "Lasso Tool" in the SalesHub.

-• From there, use your finger to circle around a neighborhood/group of homes you'd like to turn into an area.
+• From there, circle around a neighborhood/group of homes you'd like to turn into an area.

 • Once the shape has been completed, options to add a title, select a team, user, and color will appear.